lowRISC/opentitan/hw/ip/otbn/dv/doc/fcov.md

 The possible errors are: underflow call stack (for `grs`), underflow call stack (for `grd`), both increments set, invalid WDR index (from `*grs`) and invalid WDR index (from `*grd`).
 If we underflow the call stack for `grs`, there's no WDR index from `*grs`, so it's not also possible to see an invalid WDR index from that.
 Similarly, if we underflow the call stack for `grd` then there's no WDR index from `*grd`, so it's not also possible to see an invalid WDR index from that.
-Binning together the two underflows and WDR indices unless it makes a difference to the possible behaviour gives the following list:
+Binning together the two underflows and WDR indices unless it makes a difference to the possible behavior gives the following list:

 - Underflow call stack and set both increments.
   Tracked as `underflow_and_inc_both_cp`.